Elton-Sudo/simple-event-calendar/README.md

 ### Shortcodes

 - `[upcoming_events]`: Use this shortcode to display a list of upcoming events.
-- `[event_details]`: Use this shortcode to display detailed information about a specific event.

 Designed and developed by <a href="https://eltonbrown.co.za/">Elton Brown</a>